MacKentoch/react-native-beacons-manager/examples/samples/ranging.android.md

 ## 1- start detection for beacon of your choice

-Before starting tell the library what kind of beacon you want to manage.
+Before starting, tell the library what kind of beacon you want to manage.

 ```javascript
 // dealing with iBeacons: